Explore top platinum dealers, evaluate their offerings, and choose an investment for your portfolio.

 One of the most common uses for platinum is in the manufacture of autocatalysts.
 Platinum is also utilized in the jewelry industry.
 The metal is tough, tarnish-resistant, and can be heated and cooled repeatedly without hardening or oxidizing.
 Platinum is widely alloyed with other platinum-group metals, such as palladium, as well as copper and cobalt, to make it easier to deal with when making jewelry.

-The industrial applications of platinum could fill a book on their own.
+The industrial applications of platinum could fill a book on its own.
 Platinum catalysts, for example, are used to make fertilizer ingredients, and the metal is utilized in silicones, hard disks, electronics, dental restoration, glass-making equipment, and home safety device sensors.

 Another application for platinum is in the manufacture of extraordinarily high-density hard drives.
 Platinum can also be used to detect changes in the amount of oxygen, nitrogen oxides, and carbon monoxide in automobiles and buildings since it reacts with them.
 Platinum is also employed in medical sensors to detect oxygen, particularly in medical machines that measure blood gases.